All Episodes

 She said she's a caring peacemaker who teamed up with the Republicans to care for soldiers.

-Uh later, Anate said, I'm from the IRS and I'm here to help you.
+Later, Anade said, I'm from the IRS and I'm here to help you.

-Uh so she's out there, and you got John Edwards, who apparently is doing pretty well, according to the polls.
+So she's out there, and you got John Edwards, who apparently is doing pretty well, according to the polls.

 This guy is just enamored with seeing himself in the paper on the news.

-Uh he has he is the populist that lives in a mansion in North Carolina.
+He is the populist that lives in a mansion in North Carolina.

-Really a paucity of real choice in the Democrat Party.
+Really, a paucity of real choice in the Democrat Party.

-Oh Barack's doing well, not because he said anything.
+Barack's doing well, not because he said anything.

-So now Hillary says she's the uniner.
+So now Hillary says she's the uniter.

 Go figure.

-Anyway, on the Republican side, let me see if I can handicap this uh for everybody, at least my take on it.
+Anyway, on the Republican side, let me see if I can handicap this for everybody, at least my take on it.

-And it really is, it really is tough for Republicans right now because these polls the polls are so fluid because nobody is certain of any particular choice on the GOP side.
+And it really is, it really is tough for Republicans right now because these polls, the polls are so fluid because nobody is certain of any particular choice on the GOP side.

 And let me just stick my neck out a little bit here on EIB today because we are so close.

-You've got a couple of solid candidates who would be frankly the status quo, say to the Bush administration, but move it to the right a little bit, which it desperately needs.
+You've got a couple of solid candidates who would be, frankly, the status quo, say, to the Bush administration, but move it to the right a little bit, which it desperately needs.

-And those guys are Thompson and Romney, a Duncan Hunter to a lesser degree because let's be blunt about this, he doesn't stand much of a chance.
+And those guys are Thompson and Romney, a Duncan Hunter to a lesser degree, because let's be blunt about this.

-But you've got Fred Thompson who actually believes in federalism and talks about federalism and refuses to knee-jerk raise his hand any time somebody mentions global warming, hallelujah.
+But you've got Fred Thompson, who actually believes in federalism and talks about federalism and refuses to knee-jerk, raise his hand anytime somebody mentions global warming, hallelujah.

 At least National Review thinks so.